 top of page

-MediNest Hero Image..png
+MediNest

-In this eight-week UX design project, I worked independently as the lead UX researcher and product designer.
-During the discovery and ideation phases, I conducted user research, surveys, and usability testing to identify families’ pain points in managing children’s medical documents.
+During the discovery and ideation phases, I conducted user research and surveys to identify families’ pain points in managing children’s medical documents.

-Challenge: To design a simple, intuitive mobile app that allows users to store, search, and share their child’s medical records — while receiving timely appointment reminders — all from a single, easy-to-use platform.
+Challenge: To design a simple, intuitive mobile app that allows users to store, search, and share their child’s medical records.

 Recognizing the complexity of the prompt, i broke it down into manageable subproblems and defined clear research goals to address each one.